FIWARE/contribution-requirements/docs/docker.md

 GEs.
 [Click here](https://docs.docker.com/engine/understanding-docker/) for an introduction to Docker.

-There are three kinds of requirements included:

--   MUST Requirements.
-They are mandatory and your GE project must conform to that.

--   SHOULD Requirements.
-They are not mandatory but **highly recommended**.

--   MAY Requirements.
-They are nice to have.

 ## General Requirements

--   At least one Dockerfile (hereby named as 'reference `Dockerfile'), intended to GE users, **MUST** be provided.
+-   At least one Dockerfile (hereby named as 'reference Dockerfile'), intended to GE users, **MUST** be provided.
 The base image (Ubuntu, CentOS, etc.) for such a Dockerfile might depend on each GE, although some recommendations (see below) are provided.
+The Dockerfile can be at the root folder of the GE's Repository or under a folder named `docker`.

 -   Hacker-oriented, i.e. for GE development, Dockerfiles **MAY** be provided as well.

--   Each Docker container **SHOULD** define the following tags (present at [Dockerhub](https://hub.docker.com/):
+-   Each Docker image **SHOULD** define the following tags (present at [Dockerhub](https://hub.docker.com/):

-    -   `latest`: It will correspond to the latest build (latest code snapshot) of the GE.
+    -   `latest`: **On the GE owner's account** will correspond to the latest build (latest code snapshot) of the GE.
 It might not be stable.
     -   `<release n>`: one tag per relevant and active stable release.
 The name of the tag will correspond to the name assigned to the release in GitHub.